LennartCode/Git-Cheat-Sheet/README.md

 # Git Cheat Sheet

-This file has information on how to work with Git and GitHub.
+This file has information on how to work with git and GitHub.
 The commands have been hand selected and sorted to be as easy to parse as possible.

 For more information, please refer to the [Git](https://git-scm.com/doc) and [GitHub CLI](https://cli.github.com/manual/index) documentation.
 For information on the branching model and how to work in a team on the project, see [git-flow](https://nvie.com/posts/a-successful-git-branching-model/).